SEO Has Evolved – It’s About Popularization Now

 When it comes to popularization in real life search success becomes only a nice to have.

 Does Lady Gaga have to rank #1 on Google to stay popular?
-No, Google has take care to make sure to find Lady Gaga or it would look ridiculous.
+No, Google has to ensure it finds Lady Gaga or it would look ridiculous.

 Popularity is not only about fame though.
 You can be popular among a specific audience or in a specific place.
 Can Google ignore a popular restaurant?